JeffAlexB/DSA/README.md

 ````
 This should be slightly faster, hashmap lookups are typically O($1$) on average, making the full solution O($n$) time
 complexity overall.
 HashMaps have average-case O($1$) but can degrade to O($n$) in worst case due to hash collisions,
-though this is rare with good hashing and doesn't typically affect Java’s built-in implementation.
+though this is rare with good hashing and doesn't typically affect java’s built-in implementation.

 Implementing this, the solution creates an
 empty hashtable to store elements and their index, then iterating over the array.
 Then for the "math" or algorithm (rule?)